David-51/David-51/README.md

 in English :

+Hi!
-Hello, I am David, a full stack web developer with 2 years of experience in programming.
+I am David, a full stack web developer with 2 years of experience in programming.
 I am passionate about creating high-quality web applications with a particular focus on user experience, security, and details.

 Skills:
 HTML, CSS, JavaScript, PHP, and SQL